* Post updated 2016. Due to peso fluctuation, amounts are quoted in U.S. dollars

-The most frequently asked question of all about teaching English as a second language in Argentina has to do with the pay.
-There are many people who support themselves as English teachers in Argentina and even more who get by with a combination of teaching English and other paid work.
+The most frequently asked question of all about teaching English as a second language in Argentina has to do with the payscale.
+There are many people who eek out a living as English teachers in Argentina and even more who get by with a combination of teaching English and other paid work.
 In any case it is recommended to come to the country with sufficient savings to cover your costs for a few months until you build up a regular clientele.

 Q. How much money will I be making as an English teach in Argentina?

 A. Most English teachers in Argentina are paid an hourly wage.
-If you work for an institution, they generally pay between AR$30—$40 per hour.
-For a private class a typical fee is AR$40 per hour, although you can sometimes ask for as much as AR$50, depending on factors such as travel time, number of hours per week and your reputation as a teacher.
+If you work for an institution, they generally pay about the equivilant of US$10 per hour.
+For a private class a typical fee starts at US$12 per hour, although you can sometimes ask for as much as US$15, depending on factors such as travel time, number of hours per week and your reputation as a teacher.
 If you are just starting out, you may want to offer private classes for a cheaper rate, in order to build up your number of students.

-Note: There is a high inflation rate in Argentina; luckily class fees tend to increase a little bit every year as well.
+Note: There is a high inflation rate in Argentina which can make earning pesos a rollercoaster ride (and this is why we quote prices in US dollars) — luckily class fees tend to increase a little bit every year as well.